 Most people agree that goldfish are an example of fish, and coelacanths are also an example of fish.
 But we humans (in fact all tetrapods–amphibians, reptiles, and mammals) shared a common ancestor with coelacanths more recently than either us or coelacanths shared a common ancestor with goldfish!
 That makes a group including goldfish and coelacanths but not us polyphyletic, and the way to remedy that is to either decide that we are fish (which is a little weird) or that coelacanths aren’t fish (which is weirder!).

 The leftmost group, including just the goldfish, is called Actinopterygii (“ACT-in-OP-ter-EE-jee-ai”), or ray-finned fish.
 The branch including humans and coelacanths is called Sarcopterygii (“sar-COP-ter-EE-jee-ai”), or lobe-finned fish.
-Even above this is another level of creatures people commonly call fish–the sharks and rays, or Chondrichthyes (“cond-RIK-theez”), cartilaginous fish.
+Above this is another level of creatures people commonly call fish–the sharks and rays, or Chondrichthyes (“cond-RIK-theez”), cartilaginous fish.
 Goldfish are more closely related to us than they are to sharks.

 Note 2: Other polyphyletic groups!